matheus-delazeri/magento-assign-products-categories/README.md

 ## Append X Replace
-`Append new categories`: this option will assign the new categories without unassign the olds ones that were already assigned to that product.
+`Append new categories`: this option will assign the new categories without unassign the old ones that were already assigned to that product.

 `Replace existing categories`: this option will unassign the old categories from the product, leaving only the ones in the uploaded file assigned.